-Ertach Kernow - Camelford
+Ertach Kernow - Camelford its place in history

 Last week I was persuaded by one of our young Newquay Museum volunteers I really wanted to visit a certain shop selling vintage goods in Camelford.
 Thinking I might pick up something for the museum and a chance to look around Camelford off we went to this historic town that most people just pass through.